 The EPA is also moving forward with proposing a PFAS National Drinking Water Regulation in fall 2022.
 Learn more about the EPA’s new drinking water health advisory for PFAS chemicals and its $1 billion in bipartisan infrastructure law funding.

-Our firm is at the forefront of PFAS and environmental toxic tort litigation involving contaminated water.
+We are at the forefront of PFAS and environmental toxic tort litigation involving contaminated water.
 We are currently court-approved co-lead counsel in two of the largest PFAS and water-related toxic tort class actions in the United States: Victoria Carey, et al. v.
 E.I.
 DuPont de Nemours and The Chemours Company, et al. (E.D.N.C) and In re Flint Water Cases (E.D.
 Mich.).

 Our goal is singular and clear.
-We are dedicated to representing local communities and citizens Who have been impacted by PFAS contamination.
+We are dedicated to representing local communities and citizens who have been impacted by PFAS contamination.